justlive1/oxygen/README.md

 ## Features

 * light and simple to use
-* user `ServiceLoader` to load plugins and easy to extend
+* use `ServiceLoader` to load plugins and easy to extend

 ## Install